With new electric vans coming onto the market almost every month, you may now be seeing these kinds of vehicles on the road more often.

 With a ‘normal’ driving licence, you’re restricted to a van with a maximum GVM (Gross Vehicle Mass) of 3,500kg but the derogation means that if the van is electric, this limit rises to 4,250kg – which is more than enough to offset the extra weight of the battery pack.

-There are caveats relating to vehicle testing and tachograph requirements, but it’s understood that moves are afoot to change legislation here too.
+There are caveats relating to vehicle testing and tachograph requirements, but it’s understood that they may be changing legislation here too.

 Running costs